fyrox-book/fyrox-book.github.io/src/rg3d/tutorials/fps/tutorial-1/tutorial-part-1.md

 ## Introduction

-rg3d is a general purpose 3D engine, it allows creating any kind of 3D game, but today we'll focus on classic 3D shooter.
+fyrox is a general purpose 3D engine, it allows creating any kind of 3D game, but today we'll focus on classic 3D shooter.
 In this tutorial we'll write a simple character controller.
 This is what we're aiming for:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VcN3NUdfg3E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>